Argentina–Brazil relations: Strained relations (2019–2022)

 Relations between Brazil and Argentina grew hostile due to deep ideological differences between the Brazilian right-wing president, Jair Bolsonaro, and the left-wing Alberto Fernández-Cristina Kirchner administration, mainly due to the Brazilian ruler's rejection of his Argentinian counterparts.
 Proof of the difficult relationship was shown during the 2019 Argentine general election, in which Bolsonaro showed all his support for his right-wing ally Mauricio Macri.
 Macri's re-election campaign resulted in his defeat, mostly by popular anger for his austere policies and ineffective presidency.

 Initially, Bolsonaro announced that he would not appear at the inauguration of Fernández nor would he send a Brazilian representative.
 It showed the turbulent relationship between the two South American powers, where for the first time in 23 years there would be no Brazilian representation in the assumption of their main commercial ally, putting at risk the continuity of the organization of Mercosur, already almost non-existent due to the suspension of Venezuela during Maduro's dictatorship.
 Days later, he decided to send Brazilian vice-president, Hamilton Mourão as representative.
 Another cause of discussion between each presidents are the relations between their sons; Fernandez's son is known in Argentina as a drag performer and cosplayer, with a progressive stance, while Bolsonaro's sons are conservative and homophobic.

 During the COVID-19 pandemic in Brazil, Bolsonaro is frequently questioned for his handling of the situation and his management of the country's health system, and compared to his Argentine counterpart.
 Bolsonaro has attacked Argentina's handling of COVID-19 and described Argentina as being a country that is "heading towards socialism", comparing it negatively with countries such as Cuba and Venezuela, while identifying his own COVID-19 strategy with Sweden.
 At the time that Bolsonaro made these comments, Brazil had recorded 66 COVID-19 deaths per 1 million inhabitants, more than seven times Argentina's rate of 8 recorded COVID-19 deaths per 1 million inhabitants and Cuba's rate of 7 recorded COVID-19 deaths per 1 million inhabitants.

-In July 2020, the Mercosur summit began via videoconference, where the coldness of both presidents was shown; they did not speak each other and Férnandez made an indirect attack addressing Bolsonaro.
-The main reason that produces constant clashes between both countries is the continuous intrusion of Bolsonaro and his sons in Argentina's internal affairs, either haranguing against the policies of President Fernández or fueling differences between the two countries, such as economic, political, social and sports matters; and the diplomatic apathy of Argentina, who is showing reluctant in cooperating or improving relations.
+In July 2020, the Mercosur summit began via videoconference, where the coldness of both presidents was shown; they did not speak each other and Férnandez made an indirect insult addressing Bolsonaro.
+The main reason that produces constant clashes between both countries is the continuous intrusion of Bolsonaro and his sons in Argentina's internal affairs, either haranguing against the policies of President Fernández or fueling differences between the two countries, such as economic, political, social and sports matters; and the diplomatic apathy of Argentina, whom showed reluctant in cooperating or improving relations.